 The solution is not to truncate the time period, making it more difficult for operators to exercise the conference option, but to add CLRs if that is where the bottleneck occurs.
-As it stands now, often the CLR will not schedule a conference until close to or even after the 30-day Notice of Contest deadline, or will not return his findings to the operator until the 30-day contest window has closed.
-This is inappropriate and, again, already results in needless litigation.
+As it stands now, often the CLR will not schedule a conference until close to or even after the 30-day Notice of Contest deadline, or will not return their findings to the operator until the 30-day contest window has closed.
+This is inappropriate and, again, already results in needless litigation and diversion of resources for both the operator and the Agency.